Friday, June 2, 2017

 When Purcell was given the responsibility for the final ceremonial remembrance of Queen Mary, he included three selections excerpted from the Anglican Book of Common Prayer: Man that is Born of a Woman, In the Midst of Life we are in Death, and Thou Knowest, Lord, the Secrets of our Hearts.
 Somber throughout, they stand in stark contrast to the drama of the Mozart Requiem.

 A secular piece with no specific religious affiliation, Brahms’ Darthulas Grabesgesang (Darthula’s Grave Song) is based the epic 1762 poem, Ossian, about a character from Irish mythology.
-Darthula is a woman in one of the stories who is slain in the same spot as her lover who was killed in battle.
+Darthula is a woman in one of the stories who is slain in the same spot as her love who was killed in battle.
 Brahms saw it fit to set the sentiments about her loss to music and created an a cappella work that is both mournful and bright.

 The early 18th century composer Antonio Lotti was an aficionado of choral pieces with more than the standard four voice parts.
 The Chorale will perform the Crucifixus in 8 Voices extracted from a larger work, the Credo in F.